pmb-7684/Data_Mining_Clustering_Project_4/README.md

 <img src="images/silhouette.png" alt="Description" width="400" height="400" />

+Cluster 4

 #### **Agglomerative Hierarchical Clustering**
-The final method used for clustering and to determine the optimal number of clusters is Agglomerative Hierarchical Clustering.
+The second method used for clustering and to determine the optimal number of clusters is Agglomerative Hierarchical Clustering.
 After the visualization is  created,  horizonal lines are added to the plot.
 First, we plot the highest vertical distance that does not intersect with any cluster that line is 3.
 Then count the number of vertical lines that cross that threshold.
 For this method, 8 is the optimal number of clusters.

 <img src="images/dendr.png" alt="Description" width="700" height="400" />